 Some people find hair loss upsetting.
 Others aren’t bothered by it at all.
-No matter how you are affected by hair loss, you can be assured that others feel exactly the same way you do.
+No matter how you’re affected by hair loss, there are others who feel exactly the same way you do.

-Since there are several conditions that can affect hair growth and loss, seeing a doctor prior to self-treating may make sense.
-You can also choose to use an online pharmacy or to buy products that don’t require a prescription.
+Since there are several conditions that can affect hair growth and loss, seeing a doctor prior to self-treating is important.
+You can also choose to use an online pharmacy or buy products that don’t require a prescription.

-Since medications for hair loss only produce active results while you’re taking them, you can also consider surgical hair restoration, a procedure which is also known as a hair transplant.
-This procedure is permanent but expensive, costing $10,000 or more.
+Since medications for hair loss only produce active results while you’re taking them, you can also consider surgical hair restoration, like a hair transplant.
+This procedure is typically permanent but expensive, costing $10,000 or more.

 There’s no wrong choice.
 It’s up to you to decide which strategy makes the most sense for you.

 Hair loss can have several underlying causes.
-To determine what is causing your hair to thin or fall out, see a dermatologist.
+To determine what’s causing your hair to thin or fall out, see a dermatologist.